CarolineHao/Grocery-Sales-Forecasting/README.md

 + Method: Overall we use Stacking method.
 That is, we build two layers.
 In the first layer, we obtain the prediction results from each first-layer model and use these results as features in the second layer to get the final prediction values.

 First Stack
 - Time Series models

-— - ETS (Exponential Smoothing State Space Model)
+- - ETS (Exponential Smoothing State Space Model)
 - - ARIMA
-— - Prophet
+- - Prophet
 - Machine Learning models
-— - XgBoost
+- - XgBoost
 - - Random Forest

 Second Stack
 - Linear Regression
 - Random Forest
-- GBM
+- GBM (Gradient Boosting Method)

 + Evaluation: We use the same evaluation formula as on Kaggle [evaluation formula](https://www.kaggle.com/c/favorita-grocery-sales-forecasting#evaluation).